LairdCP/zephyr_boards/bl653/doc/bl653_dvk.rst

 First, run your favorite terminal program to listen for output.

-NOTE: On the BL653 DVK, the FTDI USB should be used to access the UART console.
+NOTE: On the BL653 development board, the FTDI USB should be used to access the UART console.

 .. code-block:: console

    $ minicom -D <tty_device> -b 115200

-Replace :code:`<tty_device>` with the port where the board nRF52 DK can be found.
+Replace :code:`<tty_device>` with the port where the BL653 development kit can be found.
 For example, under Linux, :code:`/dev/ttyUSB0`.

 Then build and flash the application in the usual way.